swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 * No other read or write access to the array will be allowed for as long as the returned value exists, since the dependency requires exclusivity.

-In both the `inout` and the `borrow` dependency case, the lifetime of the return value is "scoped" to an access into the lifetime of the original value.
+In both the `&` and the `borrow` dependency case, the lifetime of the return value is "scoped" to an access into the lifetime of the original value.
 Because lifetime dependencies can only be attached to non-`Escapable` values, types that contain pointers will generally need to be non-`Escapable` in order to provide safe semantics.
 As a result, **scoped lifetime dependencies** are the only possibility whenever a non-`Escapable` value (such as `Span` or `MutableSpan`) gets its dependency from an `Escapable` value (such as `ContiguousArray` or similar container).